MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-deploy-excel-addin.md

 With both these deployment options, the add-in is automatically configured to connect to [!INCLUDE[prod_short](includes/prod_short.md)].A third deployment option is a manual installation of the add-in directly from Excel.
 With this option, users will need to configure the add-in to connect to [!INCLUDE[prod_short](includes/prod_short.md)]

-### <a name="a-nameswitchaswitching-from-individual-acquisition-to-centralized-deployment-or-the-other-way-around" /><a name="switch"></a>Switching from individual acquisition to Centralised Deployment or the other way around
+### <a name="switching-from-individual-acquisition-to-centralized-deployment-or-the-other-way-around" /><a name="switch"></a>Switching from individual acquisition to Centralised Deployment or the other way around

 When you change from individual acquisition of the add-in to Centralised Deployment, or vice versa, Excel files that users created before the transition are affected.
 After the transition, users can still open any Excel worksheets previously created using the **Edit in Excel** action or created manually by configuring the Excel add-in.
 But they can't update the data in the file from Business Central or push updates to Business Central